 It’s a common misconception that protein is only important for athletes or bodybuilders.
 Protein is equally as important for a regular individual.
-Athletes burn more calories than an ordinary person– whether from jogging, sprinting, diving from great heights, or lifting weights– so their bodies require more nutrition to recuperate from strenuous physical exercise.
+Athletes burn more calories than an ordinary person– from jogging, sprinting, diving from great heights, or lifting weights– so their bodies require more nutrition to recuperate from strenuous physical exercise.
 However, protein is a vital component in everyone’s diet.

 How Much Protein Should You Eat?

 Protein needs differ from one individual to the next.
 Various factors affect protein RDI, including weight, height, activity level, and whether or not a person is pregnant.
 The Dietary Guidelines for Americans 2015–2020 recommended daily amounts (RDA) for protein are as follows: